scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

    Our model analytically separates vulnerability and exposure as elements of software risk, then makes minimal assumptions about the propogation of these values through a software supply chain.
-   Combined with data collected from package management systems, this model indicates "hot spots" in the ecosystem of higher expected risk.
+   Combined with data collected from package management systems, our model indicates "hot spots" in the ecosystem of higher expected risk.
-   We demonstrate this model using data collected from PyPI.
+   We demonstrate this model using data collected from the Python Package Index (PyPI).
    Our results suggest that Zope and Plone related projects carry the highest risk of all PyPI packages because they are widely used even though their core libraries are no longer maintained.

 .. class:: keywords

-   risk management, software dependencies, complex networks
+   risk management, software dependencies, complex networks, software vulnerabilities, software security

 Introduction
 ------------